 Waiver of Ownership

 If you believe that you made no significant use of MIT-administered funds or facilities and that MIT does not have any ownership rights in your invention, you can request a formal "waiver of ownership" statement from the Technology Licensing Office (TLO) that confirms the invention is not MIT-owned.
-This statement allows you to protect and maintain the invention at your own cost and control.
-The waiver statement shows potential investors that you are not violating MIT’s rights by developing and commercializing an invention that was made or created during your time at MIT.
+This statement allows you to protect and maintain the invention yourself.
+The waiver statement shows potential investors that MIT has confirmed it does not own the invention or has waived any potential ownership rights to the invention.

 Please note—if any aspect of the invention was developed with federal or other sponsored funding, then MIT can only waive the invention back to the sponsor who funded the research and cannot waive it back to you as an individual inventor.
 You may then ask the sponsor to grant you ownership rights to that invention.